OSGeo/PROJ/docs/source/operations/projections/tmerc.rst

 **************

-Because the full (ellipsoidal) projection includes the spherical projection as one of the components, we present the spherial form first with the coordinates tagged with primes, :math:`\phi'`, :math:`\lambda'`, :math:`\zeta' = \xi' + i\eta'`, :math:`x'`, :math:`y'`, so that they can be distinguished from the corresponding
+Because the full (ellipsoidal) projection includes the spherical projection as one of the components, we present the spherical form first with the coordinates tagged with primes, :math:`\phi'`, :math:`\lambda'`, :math:`\zeta' = \xi' + i\eta'`, :math:`x'`, :math:`y'`, so that they can be distinguished from the corresponding